mcinglis/c-style/readme.md

 } Person;
 ```

-TitleCase names should be exclusively used for structs so that they're recognizable without the `struct` prefix.
+TitleCase names should be used for structs so that they're recognizable without the `struct` prefix.
 They also let you name struct variables as the same thing as their type without names clashing (e.g. a `banana` of type `Banana`).
 You should always define the struct name, even if you don't need to, because it helps readability when the struct definition becomes large.

 I don't typedef structs used for named arguments (see below), however, because the TitleCase naming would be weird.
 Anyway, if you're using a macro for named arguments, then the typedef is unnecessary and the struct definition is hidden.